SharePoint Web Parts

 ows_q_TEXT_WorkPhone (managed: WorkPhoneOWSTEXT)

-In SharePoint 2010 crawled properties were known as: ows_InternalColumnName.
-In SP2013/Online names convention was changed: ows_q_{Data Type Code}_{Site Column Internal Name}.
+In SharePoint 2010, crawled properties were known as ows_InternalColumnName.
+In SP2013/Online names, the convention was changed: ows_q_{Data Type Code}_{Site Column Internal Name}.

-It remains unclear why managed field is configured for ows_WorkPhone only and the same option is not accepted for ows_HomePhone.
-Anyway, in SharePoint 2013 managed properties are creating automatically only for ows_q_{Data Type Code}_{Site Column Internal Name}.
+It remains unclear why the managed field is configured for ows_WorkPhone only, and the same option is not accepted for ows_HomePhone.
+Anyway, in SharePoint 2013, managed properties are created automatically only for ows_q_{Data Type Code}_{Site Column Internal Name}.

-For managed properties there is the setting Searchable
+For managed properties, there is the setting Searchable

 Crawled Property